LauriLepik/kood-Nooremarendaja/koodWordle/README.md

 Building this game utilized several core programming concepts:

 - **Object-Oriented Design**: Structuring a complex game into interacting objects (`GameEngine`, `UserStats`, `WordleDB`).
-- **Stream API**: Leveraging Java Streams for efficient word list filtering and processing.
+- **Stream API & Memory Efficiency**: `WordleDB.java` uses `Files.lines()` to process the word list lazily.
+This means the game can handle huge dictionary files without loading the entire file into memory, demonstrating efficient resource management.
 - **File I/O**: Using `java.nio` for robust file reading and writing.
 - **Algorithm Design**: implementing the logic to correctly color-code guesses (handling duplicate letters correctly is trickier than it looks!).